Why is My Dog Dragging His Bottom on the floor?

 Prolapse.

-A prolapse of the rectum can also be a reason why your dog may display bottom scooting.
+A prolapse of the rectum can also be a reason why your dog may be dragging his bottom.
 This may have come as the result of straining because of constipation, or from a chronic case of diarrhoea.

-In severe cases, the dog may need stitches or even surgery, so if you see anything unusual protruding from your dog’s bottom, your dog will need to see a vet as a matter of urgency.
+In severe cases, the dog may need stitches or even surgery.
+If you see anything unusual protruding from your dog’s bottom, your dog will need to see a vet as a matter of urgency.

 In conclusion.